Monday, August 29, 2011

 27.08.11.
 Bottom of closed Evans Pass Rd, post June 13 quake.
 Scarborough bluffs above

-Ocean View Tce: I snapped quake damaged houses.
-A team of workmen removed tiles from a quake damaged roof.
-I cut down stone steps to Heberden Ave, where the road was obstructed 3x by Scarborough bluffs rock falls & container cordons, an obstacle course for traffic, but OK for walkers, as container / pavement alleys sidled past two container cordons.
+Ocean View Tce: I snapped broken-houses.
+A team of workmen removed tiles from a damaged roof.
+I cut down stone-steps to Heberden Ave where the road was thrice obstructed by Scarborough bluffs rockfalls & shipping-container cordons, an obstacle-course for traffic, but OK for walkers, as more shipping-container / footpath alleys sidled past two container cordons protecting housing from rockfalls.

 27.08.11.
 Quake damaged house, Ocean View Tce, post June 13 quake